MCloudLLC/php-ip-endpoint/README.md

 ## Docker Image

-For convience, a Docker image is available by using the following:
+For convenience, a Docker image is available by using the following:

 ```
-docker push mcloudllc/php-ip-endpoint:latest
+docker pull mcloudllc/php-ip-endpoint:latest
 ```